m4fn3/K2ge3Air_docs/README.md

 > [!WARNING]
 > Please be very careful about certificate expiration when using Sideloading.

 Please download the ipa for Sideloading from [here](https://github.com/m4fn3/K2ge3Air_docs/releases/tag/Sideloading) and install it using AltStore, Sideloadly, or similar tools.

-(LiveContainer also works with this.)
+## Other Environments
+### LiveContainer
+Please download the ipa for Sideloading from [here](https://github.com/m4fn3/K2ge3Air_docs/releases/tag/Sideloading) and install it from within LiveContainer.

+### TrollFools
+> [!WARNING]
+> Please use a version that supports deb injection.
+You may see a warning during deb injection, but it will work fine.
+> If you want to inject into an app other than the official LINE app (`jp.naver.line`), please use the deb for Sideloading.

+Please download the deb for TrollStore from [here](https://github.com/m4fn3/K2ge3Air_docs/releases/tag/Sideloading) and inject it into LINE via TrollFools.